 We ran the photo again in 2016, after the election of Donald Trump—predicting that in the weeks, months and years to come, abortion access would become a battleground more hard-fought than ever.
 Unfortunately, we were right.

-With the news of Justice Kennedy’s imminent retirement from the Supreme Court, we must rise up to demand that the makeup of the Supreme Court not put a woman’s right to abortion where Vice President Mike Pence wishes it was: “the ash heap of history.”
 For too many women of my generation, a time before Roe feels like ancient history—but now, that history looms dangerously in the future.
-45 years after Roe, we’re once again in the fight of our lives.
+Almost five decades after Roe, we’re once again in the fight of our lives.

 We must demand that women have bodily autonomy and control over their destinies.
 We must remind lawmakers that a majority of Americans support safe and legal abortion.
 We must remind the country what a nation without any safe, legal abortion access looks like.
 We must remind our lawmakers what women’s lives without abortion access look like—and the devastating ways in which an end to abortion access is an end to our freedom.

-Ms. is collecting stories from women who had abortions before Roe, or whose lives were forever changed because they could not—or the stories of those who didn’t survive to tell their own.
-We also want to amplify stories from today’s abortion landscape—stories of women who find themselves in abortion deserts because clinics are shuttering under TRAP laws or because of anti-abortion violence, or stories of women crossing state and international borders just to take control over their futures.
+Ms. is once again collecting stories from women who had abortions before Roe, or in this post-Roe world, or whose lives were forever changed because they could not—or the stories of those who didn’t survive to tell their own.
+We also want to amplify stories from today’s abortion landscape—stories of women who find themselves in abortion deserts because clinics are shuttering due to anti-abortion laws and/or anti-abortion violence, or stories of people crossing state and international borders just to take control over their futures.